ProductivityBy John Jones7 min readMarch 6, 2026

 Most people assume forgetting means something is wrong with their brain.
 It does not.
-Your working memory can hold roughly four things at a time.
+Your working memory can hold roughly four things at a time (Cowan, 2001).
 That is it.
 Not four categories - four individual items.
 The moment you try to juggle a fifth, something slips.

 Now think about your average day.
 You need to call the dentist, respond to an email, pick up groceries, remember a birthday, follow up on a work thread, reschedule a meeting, and return a package.
 That is seven things before lunch.
 Your brain was never designed to carry all of that simultaneously.